JCSDA/spack-stack/doc/source/Platforms.rst

    module purge
-   module use module use /work/noaa/da/jedipara/spack-stack/modulefiles
+   module use module use /work/noaa/da/jedipara/spack-stack/modulefiles module load miniconda/3.9.7
-   # Only required when building spack-stack, not when using it
-   module load miniconda/3.9.7

 For ``spack-stack-1.0.0`` with Intel, load the following modules after loading miniconda and ecflow: